Meagan Fuller: Early pageants

 Fuller began competing in pageants at the age of 10.
 As a teen, Fuller was chosen as Massachusetts' Junior Miss 2010 and earned $3,600 in scholarship prizes.
 Competing for the national title, she was a top 10 finalist at the Distinguished Young Women of America 2010 program at the Mobile Civic Center in Mobile, Alabama.

 On March 10, 2013, Fuller won the Miss Plymouth County 2013 title.
 As one of 21 qualifiers, she competed in the 2013 Miss Massachusetts pageant with the platform "Knocking Out Dropping Out: Promising Youth Success in School" and a jazz dance performance in the talent portion of the competition.
-She was named was first runner-up to winner Amanda Narciso and earned $1,400 in scholarship prizes.
+She was named first runner-up to winner Amanda Narciso and earned $1,400 in scholarship prizes.
 As first runner-up, Fuller represented Massachusetts at the 2013 National Sweetheart pageant in Hoopeston, Illinois.
 She placed first runner-up for the national title.

 On February 16, 2014, Fuller won the Miss Boston 2014 title.
 She also won the top talent and photogenic awards.
 Fuller competed in the 2014 Miss Massachusetts pageant with the platform "Knocking Out Dropping Out: Promising Youth Success in School" and a dance performance in the talent portion of the competition.
-She was named was third runner-up to winner Lauren Kuhn and earned an $1,800 scholarship prize.
+She was named third runner-up to winner Lauren Kuhn and earned an $1,800 scholarship prize.